International child abduction: The Hague Convention on Jurisdiction, Applicable Law, Recognition, Enforcement and Cooperation

 The 1996 Convention on Jurisdiction, Applicable Law, Recognition, Enforcement and Co-operation in respect of Parental Responsibility and Measures is the third of the modern Hague Conventions on international family law, following in the footsteps of the Abduction Convention and the Adoption Convention.
 It is much broader in scope than the first two conventions and covers a wide range of civil measures related to the protection of children including: orders concerning parental responsibility and contact, public measures of protection or care, matters of legal representation and the protection of children's property.

 The Convention has uniform rules determining which country's authorities are competent to take the necessary measures of protection.
 The Convention also determines which country's laws are to be applied and provides for the recognition and enforcement of measures taken in one Contracting State in all the other Contracting States.
 The co-operation provisions of the Convention provide the basic framework for the exchange of information and the necessary degree of collaboration between administrative authorities in the Contracting States.
 Reflecting an ever-increasing emphasis on the need for international cooperation as an essential element in the success of these measures the Convention has a full chapter on cooperation consisting of eleven articles.

 Although initially slow to gain support and plagued with political problems, the number of states acceding to it has begun to grow.

 Impact on society, families and children

-As the result of the harmful effects on children, parental kidnapping has been characterized as a form of child abuse and an extreme form of parental alienation.
-Abducted children suffer emotionally and sometimes physically at the hands of their abducting parents.
-Many are told the other parent is dead or has abandoned them.
-Uprooted from their entire life, home, family and friends, abducted children are often even given new names by their abductors and instructed to hide their real names or where they used to live.
-Generally the abductor avoids mentioning the victim parent and waits for time to erase difficult questions, such as "When can we see mom/dad again?".
-These children become hostages.
-It is beyond their comprehension that a parent who truly cares and loves them cannot discover their whereabouts.
-Childhood cannot be recaptured.
-Abductions rob a child of their sense of history, intimacy, values and morals, self-awareness, opportunity of knowing one's beginnings and the love and contact of extended family—a loss no child possesses the ability to protect themselves against.

-Huntington (1982) lists some of the deleterious effects of abduction on child victims: